speakeasy-api/speakeasy/README.md

 ### Details

  A cli tool for interacting with the Speakeasy https://www.speakeasyapi.dev/ platform and its various functions including:
-	- Generating Client SDKs from OpenAPI specs (go, python, typescript, java, php + more coming soon)
+	- Generating Client SDKs from OpenAPI specs (go, python, typescript, java, php, ruby, c#, unity, terraform)
 	- Validating OpenAPI specs
 	- Interacting with the Speakeasy API to create and manage your API workspaces
-	- Generating OpenAPI specs from your API traffic 								(coming soon)
-	- Generating Postman collections from OpenAPI Specs 							(coming soon)
+	- Generating Postman collections from OpenAPI Specs

 ### Usage